ash-project/ash_phoenix/documentation/tutorials/getting-started-with-ash-and-phoenix.md

 ### Create the API and Registry

 An Ash API can be thought of as a [Bounded Context](https://martinfowler.com/bliki/BoundedContext.html) in Domain Driven Design terms and can seen as analogous to a Phoenix context.
 Put simply, its a way of grouping related resources together.
-In our case our API is called `MyAshPhoenixApp.Blog`.
+In our case our API will be called `MyAshPhoenixApp.Blog`.

 An Ash API points to an Ash registry.
-The registry in our case is `MyAshPhoenixApp.Blog.Registry` An Ash registry points to one or more resources.
-In our case we only have a single resource `MyAshPhoenixApp.Blog.Post`.
+The registry in our case will be `MyAshPhoenixApp.Blog.Registry` An Ash registry points to one or more resources.
+In our case we will only have a single resource `MyAshPhoenixApp.Blog.Post`.
 We'll be taking a deeper look into that in the next section.

 For now take a look at the `Blog` API and the `Blog.Registry`: